trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 </figure>

-In its function as a catalogue of new arrivals, inventory book V(1) documented item acquisitions and offered, in the column ‘paid’ for example, an overview of the collection’s annual financial expenses.
+In its function as a catalogue of new arrivals, inventory book V(1) documented item acquisitions and offered, in the column ‘paid’, for example, an overview of the collection’s annual financial expenses.
 Entry registers like this were common in other collections of the time; however, there was usually a separation between the first record of arriving items and further inventories, i.e., they were organised in two separate lists.
 The inventories of the teaching collection appear here in a hybrid format that followed an unconventional, internal logic.

 These adaptations derived from the specific character of the teaching collection, which means that the catalogues had a functional relationship with the objects. **Specimen records had to reflect the practical use of the objects as teaching materials.** The fact that these records were kept for a specific purpose can be seen not just in the type of information contained in the book but also in the choice of cataloguing media.
 On the level of the content of the knowledge noted down, we can surmise that the category [[‘location’|material.purchased-from-a-caravan]] contains information that reflects the general occurrence of the animal in question.
 While ‘Africa’, for example, is entered for the taxidermy of a grey parrot (_Psittacus erithacus_ L.) in the teaching collection, thereby referring to the species’ distribution, in the [[scientific collection|story.keeping-records-of-animals]] of the Zoological Museum, it was important to have precise information about where the specific specimen had been found.
 This characteristic points to the profile of the teaching collection, whose tasks and organisational logic were different to those of a collection with a research character.